 As well as growing ADC’s customer base of local and international cloud providers, carriers and enterprises, Stephane also manages the expansion of ADC’s network of data centres across the continent.

 A highly experienced data centre professional, Stephane has worked for over 20 years in the sector, including over 14 years at TelecityGroup.
 Stephane has also served as Chairman of the Board for the European Data Centre Association (EUDCA), and acted as Vice President Member of the French Data Centre Association (CESIT).

 Born and raised in Africa, Stephane is now based in France and is passionate about the role technology can play in transforming both society and economy.

 Shahzad has served as our Group Technical Officer since November 2019.
 He is an experienced technologist with a track record of designing, managing and implementing innovative technical solutions.

-Joining Liquid Telecom as a Senior Engineer in February 2006, Shahzad was promoted to Group Chief Network Architect in 2009, when he was made responsible for the design and implementation of our transmission, wireless and IP networks.
+Joining Liquid Intelligent Technologies as a Senior Engineer in February 2006, Shahzad was promoted to Group Chief Network Architect in 2009, when he was made responsible for the design and implementation of our transmission, wireless and IP networks.
 In July 2018, he became interim CTO at Liquid South Africa, where he oversaw a project to upgrade the local network and improve service assurance.

 In his latest role as Group CTO, Shahzad is developing and implementing a new operating model to help make Liquid Telecom the number one choice for enterprise customers across Africa.

 Born and raised in Pakistan, Shahzad moved to the UK in 2001 and has a master’s degree in computer sciences.
-Prior to joining Liquid Telecom, Shahzad worked for Cisco, Telephony.com and BT as a VOIP engineer.
+Prior to joining Liquid Intelligent Technologies, Shahzad worked for Cisco, Telephony.com and BT as a VOIP engineer.
 Shahzad is a motor sports enthusiast and in his spare time enjoys riding fast motor bikes.